d954mas/defold-api-emmylua/README.md

 ---@param render_target render_target render target from which to enable the specified texture unit
 ---@param buffer_type constant buffer type from which to enable the texture function render.enable_texture(unit, render_target, buffer_type) end

 ---Returns the logical window height that is set in the "game.project" settings.
 ---Note that the actual window pixel size can change, either by device constraints
 ---or user input.
----@return height number specified window height function render.get_height() end
+---@return number specified window height function render.get_height() end

 ---Returns the specified buffer height from a render target.
 ---@param render_target render_target render target from which to retrieve the buffer height
 ---@param buffer_type constant which type of buffer to retrieve the height from
----@return height number the height of the render target buffer texture function render.get_render_target_height(render_target, buffer_type) end
+---@return number the height of the render target buffer texture function render.get_render_target_height(render_target, buffer_type) end

 ---Returns the specified buffer width from a render target.
 ---@param render_target render_target render target from which to retrieve the buffer width
 ---@param buffer_type constant which type of buffer to retrieve the width from
----@return width number the width of the render target buffer texture function render.get_render_target_width(render_target, buffer_type) end
+---@return number the width of the render target buffer texture function render.get_render_target_width(render_target, buffer_type) end

 ---Returns the logical window width that is set in the "game.project" settings.
 ---Note that the actual window pixel size can change, either by device constraints
 ---or user input.
----@return width number specified window width (number) function render.get_width() end
+---@return number specified window width (number) function render.get_width() end

 ---Returns the actual physical window height.
 ---Note that this value might differ from the logical height that is set in the
 ---"game.project" settings.
----@return height number actual window height function render.get_window_height() end
+---@return number actual window height function render.get_window_height() end

 ---Returns the actual physical window width.
 ---Note that this value might differ from the logical width that is set in the
 ---"game.project" settings.
----@return width number actual window width function render.get_window_width() end
+---@return number actual window width function render.get_window_width() end

 ---This function returns a new render predicate for objects with materials matching
 ---the provided material tags.
 The provided tags are combined into a bit mask
 ---for the predicate.
 If multiple tags are provided, the predicate matches materials
 ---with all tags ANDed together.
----
----The current limit to the number of tags that can be defined is 32.
+---The current limit to the number of tags that can be defined is 64.
 ---@param tags table table of tags that the predicate should match.
 The tags can be of either hash or string type
----@return predicate predicate new predicate function render.predicate(tags) end
+---@return predicate new predicate function render.predicate(tags) end

 ---Creates a new render target according to the supplied
 ---specification table.
----
 ---The table should contain keys specifying which buffers should be created
 ---with what parameters.
 Each buffer key should have a table value consisting
 ---of parameters.
 The following parameter keys are available: